 Applying a single data point like the duration of ownership is just the tip of the iceberg.
 Sophisticated predictive analytic models like the ones SmartZip uses incorporate dozens (if not hundreds) of data points.
 Taken together, their data creates a detailed picture of a given property and a potential seller.
 SmartZip harnesses this data to better identify which homes and sellers are the best targets for your marketing efforts.

-6 Real Estate Predictive Analytics Companies You Need to Know About in 2022
+6 Real Estate Predictive Analytics Companies You Need to Know About

 What Kind of Data Does SmartZip Use?